-As long as you have RRSP room, meaning you haven’t contributed right up to your limit, the value of your TFSA can be transferred to your RRSP at a later date.
+If you decide to contribute to a TFSA and still have contribution ‘room’ in your RRSP, the value of your TFSA can be transferred to your RRSP at a later date.

 “You can save for retirement using a TFSA and when you find yourself in a higher tax bracket, move that money into an RRSP and get a bigger bang for your buck.
-In the meantime, the assets in the TFSA are growing tax-free,” said Lamarche.
+In the meantime, the assets in the TFSA are growing tax-free,” adds Lamarche.

 “Even though a spousal RRSP is opened by your spouse or common-law partner, you contribute to it and get the tax deduction on your income,” said Lamarche, “this income splitting strategy can save your household a significant amount of taxes both before and during retirement.”

 4. Am I simplifying saving by using pre-authorized contributions?